Kristaps Porziņģis: 2021–22 season: Final season in Dallas

-Washington Wizards (2022–present)
+Washington Wizards (2022–2023)

+2021–22 and 2022–23 seasons: Missing the playoffs

 On 10 February 2022, the Mavericks traded Porziņģis and a protected 2022 second-round pick to the Washington Wizards in exchange for Spencer Dinwiddie and Dāvis Bertāns.
-Porziņģis would play his first game as a Wizard on 6 March 2022, dropping 25 points against the Pacers.
-On 19 March 2022, Porziņģis led the Wizards to a 127–119 comeback victory over the Los Angeles Lakers, which featured Porziņģis posterizing LeBron James for a dunk during crunch time.
-On 30 March 2022, Porziņģis dropped a season-high 35 points in a 127–110 victory over the Orlando Magic.
-Porziņģis then recorded 24 points against the Mavericks, his former team, in a 135–103 victory.
-The Wizards would ultimately fail to make both the playoffs and the play-in tournament, finishing with a 35–47 record.
+Porziņģis played his first game as a Wizard on 6 March, scoring 25 points against the Pacers.
+On 19 March, Porziņģis led the Wizards to a 127–119 comeback victory over the Los Angeles Lakers, which featured Porziņģis posterizing LeBron James for a dunk during crunch time.
+On 30 March, Porziņģis dropped a season-high 35 points in a 127–110 victory over the Orlando Magic.
+He then recorded 24 points against the Mavericks, his former team, in a 135–103 victory.
+The Wizards ultimately failed to make both the playoffs and the play-in tournament, finishing with a 35–47 record.

-The following season, on 12 November 2022, Porziņģis recorded a double-double with 31 points and 10 rebounds in a 121–112 win over the Utah Jazz.
-On 28 November, Porzingis scored a then career-high 41 points in a 142–127 win over the Minnesota Timberwolves.
-The next game, Porziņģis recorded 27 points and a career-high 19 rebounds in an 113–107 loss to the Brooklyn Nets.
-On January 2, 2023, Porziņģis was named the NBA Eastern Conference Player of the Week for Week 11 (December 26 – January 1), his third career NBA Player of the Week award and first with the Wizards.
-He helped lead the Wizards to an undefeated 4–0 week with averages of 24.5 points, 8.5 rebounds and 2.5 blocks.
-On 8 March 2023, Porziņģis scored a career-high 43 points on 17-of-22 shooting from the field and 7-of-10 shooting from three-point range along with five rebounds and five assists in a 122–120 loss to the Atlanta Hawks.
+The following season, on 12 November 2022, Porziņģis recorded a double-double with 31 points and 10 rebounds in a 121–112 victory over the Utah Jazz.
+On 28 November, he scored a then career-high 41 points in a 142–127 victory over the Minnesota Timberwolves.
+In the next game, Porziņģis recorded 27 points and a career-high 19 rebounds in a 113–107 loss to the Brooklyn Nets.
+On 2 January 2023, he was named the NBA Eastern Conference Player of the Week for Week 11 (26 December – 1 January), his third career NBA Player of the Week award and first with the Wizards.
+Porziņģis helped lead the Wizards to an undefeated 4–0 week with averages of 24.5 points, 8.5 rebounds and 2.5 blocks.
+On 8 March, he scored a career-high 43 points on 17-of-22 shooting from the field and 7-of-10 shooting from three-point range along with five rebounds and five assists in a narrow 122–120 loss to the Atlanta Hawks.
+Despite averaging a career-high 23.2 points per game on a career-high 49.8% field goal shooting percentage, the Wizards once again missed the play-in tournament, finishing with a 35–47 record for the second straight year.